paszu/3DSRepo/Part-5-(arm9loaderhax).md

 ##### Section I - Preparatory work

-2. Delete the `Decrypt9` folder from the root of your SD card if you have one
 2. Delete the `EmuNAND9` folder from the root of your SD card if you have one
 3. Copy the `a9lh` folder from `data_input.zip` to the root of your SD Card
 3. Copy and merge the `a9lh` folder from `payload_input.zip` to the root of your SD Card